-Although the RRS MH-01 doesn’t have a friction adjustment knob, just a single locking knob, I actually count this as a plus.
-I don’t see a lot of point in a dedicated friction adjustment knob on a monopod head because either way, you need to lock it to remove your hand from the lens.
-Adding a dedicated friction adjustment knob just complicates things on a head like this.
-Most brands end up putting the friction adjustment on the opposite side of the locking knob, but that then requires you to switch the hand that is holding your lens, just to adjust the friction.
-With the simple design of the MH-01, you simply keep one hand on the lens and one hand on the nicely oversized (works great with gloves on) locking knob, which itself offers a certain amount of friction adjustment as you begin to tighten it.
-Simplicity and lack of features can sometimes be a feature in and of itself.
+Although the RRS MH-01 doesn’t have a friction adjustment knob, just a single locking knob, I count this as a plus.
+I don’t see a lot of point in a dedicated friction adjustment knob on a monopod head because, either way, you need to lock it to remove your hand from the lens.
+Adding a dedicated friction adjustment knob complicates things on a head like this.

 Recommended reading: The Ultimate Really Right Stuff Ball Head, Gimbal and Monopod Head Showdown.

 ProMediaGear is another USA-based company making exceptional camera support equipment, and the ProMediaGear HM1 monopod head ticks all the right boxes.
-The clamp can be rotated by 90 degrees to hold either a camera plate or a lens plate, the base of the head is both an Arca dovetail itself, and contains a 3/8″ 16 thread for direct monopod attachment.
-Finally, the tilt locking knob is pleasingly large and tactile for ease of use when your eye is up to the viewfinder, or when wearing gloves in the winter.
+The clamp can be rotated by 90 degrees to hold either a camera plate or a lens plate; the base of the head is both an Arca-Swiss dovetail itself and contains a 3/8″ 16 thread for direct monopod attachment.
+Finally, the tilt locking knob is pleasingly large and tactile for ease of use when your eye is up to the viewfinder or when wearing gloves in the winter.

-I personally do not find that I need or even want a dedicated tension adjustment knob on a monopod head, but if for some reason you do, the HM1 has one.
-If you don’t want it you can simply ignore it, so apart from adding slight complexity to their design, it’s not a big issue to me.
+I do not find that I need a dedicated tension adjustment knob on a monopod head, but if you do, the HM1 has one.
+If you don’t like it, you can ignore it, so it’s not a big issue to me apart from adding slight complexity to their design.

-The Manfrotto 234RC is kind of the original monopod head.
-It has been around for decades and as far as I can tell, it has remained unchanged in that time.
-It has a relatively light 5.5lb weight limit (some other monopod heads go up to 75lbs), but it still works well with a lightweight setup.
-There’s a reason that it has 4.5 stars on Amazon after over 1000 customer reviews!
-It gets the job done, in a no frills sort of way.
+The Manfrotto 234RC is the original monopod head.
+It has been around for decades, and it has remained unchanged in that time as far as I can tell.
+It has a relatively light 5.5 lb weight limit (some other monopod heads go up to 75 lbs), but it still works well with a lightweight setup.
+There’s a reason it has 4.5 stars on Amazon after over 1000 customer reviews!
+It gets the job done in a no-frills sort of way.

-For people working in cold climates it is worth pointing our the relatively small tilt locking knob on this head and the very similar Oben head.
-It is not easy to work those with thick gloves, compared to most of the other heads on this list that feature huge locking knobs.
+It is worth pointing out the relatively small tilt locking knob on this head and the very similar Oben head for people working in cold climates.
+It is not easy to work with thick gloves, compared to most of the other heads on this list that feature giant locking knobs.

-The Oben VH-R2 is fairly similar to the Manfrotto 234RC, but the capacity is rated at 11lbs, compared to the 5.5lbs of the Manfrotto.
+The Oben VH-R2 is pretty similar to the Manfrotto 234RC, but the capacity is rated at 11 lbs, compared to the 5.5 lbs of the Manfrotto.
 The MSRP of this head is also about $10 cheaper than the MSRP of the Manfrotto.
-The Oben is a newer product, and it looks and feels nicer in the hand than the very basic design of the Manfrotto 234RC.
+The Oben is a newer product, and it looks and feels nicer in hand than the very basic design of the Manfrotto 234RC.

-For me that would be a pain in the ass, and for those that have read my article entitled “4 Times When Using a Monopod Is Perfect for Wildlife Photography” you will know that having to screw a different plate onto your camera just to use the monopod, would completely ruin at least one of the things (#1) I discuss in that article.
+For me, that would be a pain in the ass.
+For those that have read my article entitled “4 Times When Using a Monopod Is Perfect for Wildlife Photography“, you will know that having to screw a different plate onto your camera to use the monopod would completely ruin at least one of the things (#1) I discuss in that article.

-Clearly the Sirui L-10 lifts more than a few design cues from the RRS MH-01, but at just under $100 it comes in at less than half the price, and sits in a good middle pricing ground between the other heads in this guide.
+The Sirui L-10 lifts more than a few design cues from the RRS MH-01, but at just under $100, it comes in at less than half the price and sits in an excellent middle pricing ground between the other heads in this guide.
 With its Arca-Swiss compatible clamp, Acra dovetail foot and large tilt lock knob, this head delivers a considerably better user experience than the cheaper, smaller Oben and Manfrotto monopod heads.